burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```

 ## Template Syntax Remarks
-When instantiating a template, starting from C++11 not necessary to make a space in `>>`.
+When instantiating a template, starting from C++11 not necessary to make a space in the right shift operator  `>>`.
 In the case of specifying an integral type in a template parameter and wishing to perform right-shift `>>`, you should enclose the expression in parentheses starting from C++11.

 Example of using `>>`:
 ```cpp